KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/Volleyball.md

 </div>

+The ball will be served straight forward, along the edge of the court, meaning I will not look into the effect of serving diagonally.
+This is a big simplification, making the solving of the problem much easier to visualize.

-This leaves me with two values to optimze.
-Starting velocity and angle upward.
-The ball will be served straight forward, as I'll leave the effect of serving diagonally for another time.
-Before I try to find the combination of these two values that give me the perfect serve, I will do the computation for a serve with some arbitrary values instead to see what happens.
+This leaves me with two values to optimize: Starting velocity and angle upward.
+Before I try to find the combination of these two values that give me the fastest serve, I will make a function that takes a starting velocity and angle as parameters, and then computes the serve.

 ## Computing a serve

-Now I need to do two things: Calculate the movement of the ball, and find when the ball hits the ground, the net or goes out of bounds.
+The function needs to do two things: Calculate the movement of the ball, and find when the ball hits the ground, the net or goes out of bounds.
 Calculating the movement is done with the Euler-Cromer method.

+For every time step in the Euler-Cromer method, it will do a series of checks to find when the serve is successful or invalid:

-To make sure that the serve is valid, I will need to constantly check if the ball is where it should be.
-A serve is successful if it hits the ground behind the net.
-However, if it collides with the net, or is directly under the net during the serve, it is invalid.
-Hitting the ground on my side or outside the court will also invalidate the serve.
+A serve is successful if it hits the ground in bounds behind the net.
+However, if it collides with the net, or goes directly under the net during the serve, it is invalid.
+Hitting the ground on my side of the net or outside the court will also invalidate the serve.

 <div markdown="1" class="cell code_cell">
 <div class="input_area" markdown="1">